With a Smile and a Song (album)

-With a Smile and a Song is an album featuring Doris Day and Jimmy Joyce and the Children's Chorus, recorded from July 7 to 14, 1964, and released by Columbia Records on October 19, 1964.
+With a Smile and a Song is an album featuring Doris Day and Jimmy Joyce And His Children's Chorus, recorded from July 7 to 14, 1964, and released by Columbia Records on October 19, 1964.
 It was issued as a monophonic album (catalog number CL-2266) and a stereophonic album (catalog number CS-9066).
 Allyn Ferguson arranged and conducted the album.